sutris/ingspect/packages/ingspect-web-app/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the package directory, you can run:

 ### `npm start`